The Tramways of

 Steam railroads did not connect Cochabamba with the rest of Bolivia until 1917.
 The first rail transport in the area seems to have been the animal-powered tramway that was established in 1902 by a German resident, Julio Knaudt (who was later one of the founders of Lloyd Bolivian Airline).
 The Empresa Julio Knaudt had two tram routes: over Calle Colombia to Hospital Viedma and down Av.
 Oquendo to Laguna Alalay [see map].
 The origin of its rolling stock is unknown and no pictures of the operation could be found.

 The Empresa de Luz y Fuerza Eléctrica de Cochabamba, founded in 1908, constructed a power plant at Chocaya, 18 km northwest of the city, and installed the city's first street lights.
 In 1909, impressed by the success of the two electric railways that had opened in La Paz, ELFEC obtained franchises to build two electric railways in Cochabamba: a 17 km line west to Vinto and a 58 km line southeast to Arani [see map].
 Construction of the first 13 km of the Vinto line, as far as Quillacollo, was completed on 13 September 1910 and official inauguration took place the following New Year's Day.
-Small electric locomotives, of the type built by Arthur Koppel in Berlin, pulled five or six passenger cars.
+Small electric locomotives, of the type built by Arthur Koppel in Berlin, pulled up to 19 passenger cars!
 The line operated only during daylight hours since, at night, the Chocaya turbines could produce only enough power for the city's street lights.

 The 4-km segment between Quillacollo and Vinto began carrying passengers in June 1911, but its cars were pulled by steam locomotives until 1912.
 The Arani line opened to Tarata in August 1912 and to Arani in 1913 [see map].
 The Arani line was always powered by steam, never had any electric operation.
 Track gauge of both the Vinto and Arani railways was 750 mm (29 1/2 in).